FAUCET REPAIR & INSTALLATION IN LOS ANGELES

 - Step 3: Installing Your New Faucet – Now you’re ready for the final step of the plumbing installation.
 If any of the water supply lines are old and worn, consider replacing them—it’s easier to do at this stage than to replace them after the faucet has been installed.
 Mount the new faucet according to the manufacturer’s instructions, applying a 1/4-inch bead of plumber’s putty or another sealant appropriate for your sink composition.
 Reattach the water supply lines to the faucet while being careful not to overtighten any nuts.
 Next, make sure the faucet is in the “off” position, turn the water supply back on, and check for any initial leaks around the supply lines.
 Finally, turn on your new faucet and check again for leaks.

 As long as you don’t see any signs of water leaking, it’s time to enjoy your new fixture.
 If you need a new faucet or are having trouble installing a faucet that you have purchased, call Power Pro Plumbing Heating & Air today.
-We are ready to help you with comprehensive faucet services in Orange County and beyond!
+We are ready to help you with comprehensive faucet services in Long Beach and beyond!